NatLibFi/yso-marcbib/README.md

 - 7 = The content fo subfield $g in fields 650 or 651 was moved to field 653##$a.
 - 8 = Field contains subfield codes not registered in the MARC-format or has no concept labels.
 - 9 = Field contains subfield $6 (not converted, as the corresponding 880-fields have the same subfields)

+Filename: finto-yso-konversio_remaining-log

+The logfile for MARC21 fields that have vocabulary code ysa, allars, musa or cilla, but do not have tag 385, 567, 648, 650, 651 or 655.

+Filename: finto-yso-konversio_missing_uris_log

+If the matching URI of a concept is not found in YSO vocabulary, the program make a logfile of such concepts.
+It is possible to proceed, but these concepts are taken to field 653 without alterations.

 ***Statistics***